gitless-vcs/gitless/README.md

 ### Requirements

-* You need to have Python 2.7.0+ installed, and use this instead of any Python 3x binaries you might have installed.
-In other words, if you do 'python --version' in your shell it must output something of the kind 'Python 2.7.x'.
+* You need to have Python 2.7.0+ installed.
 * You need to have a rather recent Git version, 1.7.12+ should be fine.

 ### Instructions

 To build from source do 'make'.
-This will create a bin folder with compiled python files as well as bash wrappers for the commands.
-Using these instead of the .py scripts directly should be faster.
-Once you have the bin folder, you can add this folder to your PATH variable or you can do 'sudo make install' and this will install Gitless in /usr/local/gitless and create symlinks in /usr/local/bin (make uninstall undoes this operation, make clean removes the bin directory).
+This will create a bin folder with compiled python files as well as a bash wrapper for the 'gl' command.
+Using this instead of the .py script directly should be faster.
+Once you have the bin folder, you can add this folder to your PATH variable or you can do 'sudo make install' and this will install Gitless in /usr/local/gitless and create a symlink in /usr/local/bin (make uninstall undoes this operation, make clean removes the bin directory).